College Board - Gilmore College

 - the implementation of special religious education.

-Chairperson: Erica Jones Secretary: Sonia Graham (ex-officio), Carol Adams, Caitlin Dancer, Lorraine Finlay, Mandy Grubb, Chris Oughton, Justin Paul, Huda Rashid, George Sekulla, Paul Smith, Rohan Smith, Student Council Member and Daniel Szewczak
+Chairperson: Erica Jones Secretary: Sonia Graham (ex-officio), Carol Adams, Lesley Brown, Caitlin Dancer, Lorraine Finlay, Jodi Gosztyla, Mandy Grubb, Jennie Lobb, Chris Oughton, Justin Paul, Paul Smith, Rohan Smith, Student Council Representative, Daniel Szewczak